fabiana2611/fabiana2611.github.io/_posts/2025/2025-05-14-github-foundation.md

   </li>
   <li id="copilot"><a href="https://docs.github.com/en/copilot/quickstart">Copilot</a>:
     <ul>
-      <li><a href="https://docs.github.com/en/copilot/about-github-copilot/what-is-github-copilot">What is:</a> GitHub Copilot is an AI coding assistant that helps you write code faster and with less effort, allowing you to focus more energy on problem solving and collaboration</li>
+      <li><a href="https://docs.github.com/en/copilot/about-github-copilot/what-is-github-copilot">What is:</a> GitHub Copilot is an AI coding assistant that helps you write code faster and with less effort, allowing you to focus more energy on problem solving and collaboration <a href=" https://github.com/copilot">[Immersive view]</a></li>
       <li><b>Machine Learn: </b>
         <ul>
           <li>Can be: supervised (input label - e.g algorithm: classification, Regression), unsupervised (without input label - e.g. algorithm: clustering), reinforced (feedback - e.g. algorithm: Decision making)</li>